Make every journey count: tips for Microtravel with your dog

 Just as we like to cool off with the air con up or the windows down, it’s important to ensure dogs are kept cool on the journey with cooling pads.
 It’s possible to buy large pads for your dog to stretch out on, or you may opt for specialist pad collars that wrap around their neck.
 If that’s not an option, consider using a small towel which has been dipped in cold water and wrung out, and add sun shades to your car windows.
 And of course, even if your Microtravel Challenge is a very short distance, give your dog frequent water breaks.

-This may seem like common sense, but rushing while exiting from a vehicle is one of the most likely ways that dogs are able to run away – and it happens frequently.
+This may sound cliche, but rushing while exiting from a vehicle is one of the most common ways that dogs are able to run away - and it happens frequently.
 When you arrive at your destination, make sure your pet gradually gets out of your vehicle as a new place can overwhelm him.
-If your dog has been secured by a crate or seatbelt, ensure a leash is on before any car doors are open – your dog may experience the same excitement from a mini vacation as you do, and could be keen to dash out and explore.
+If your dog has been secured by a crate or seatbelt, ensure a leash and collar are on him before any car doors are open – your dog may experience the same excitement from a mini vacation as you do, and could be keen to dash out and explore.
 It's a good idea to calm your pet before letting him out if he looks stressed or nervous.

 Other car preparations and considerations

 There are certain practicalities to consider with roadtrips, no matter what the distance, or who you are travelling with.
 Most importantly, make sure you have your refueling plan in mind — whether that’s electric car charging points, hydrogen fueling pumps, or traditional gas stations — and check your tire pressure, windshield wiper fluid, fuel levels and brakes before your journey.